Modification of Family Law Orders in Alabama | The Harris Firm LLC

 What You Can and Cannot Modify in an Alabama Family Law Order

-One of the most common misconceptions about family law modifications is that everything in a divorce decree or family law judgment is up for renegotiation when circumstances change.
-That’s not how Alabama law works.
-Some provisions are clearly modifiable; others are clearly final once the original decree is entered; a few fall into a gray area that depends on the specific facts.
-Knowing which is which before you file is essential.
+One of the most common misconceptions is that everything in a divorce decree or family law judgment is up for renegotiation when circumstances change.
+That is not how Alabama law works.
+Some provisions are clearly modifiable; others are final once the original decree is entered; a few fall into a gray area that depends on the specific facts.

 | Provision | Modifiable? | Standard / Notes |